 That’s the thing about Paris: You could spend a month there and still not uncover all of her secrets and delights.
 The Louvre alone could take up multiple days of your itinerary, and that’s not even considering the dozens of other worthwhile museums scattered across the city.

-Whether because it’s just one stop on a larger itinerary or your trip to Paris is short thanks to limited time off, most of us have to content ourselves with only a couple of days in the City of Lights.
-Since there is so much to see and do in the city, it therefore helps to be thoughtful and strategic about how you spend the time.
+Whether it’s just one stop on a larger itinerary or a short stay thanks to limited time off, many of us have to content ourselves with only a couple of days in the City of Lights.
+Since there is so much to see and do, it therefore helps to be thoughtful and strategic about how you spend the time.

-Here are five tips for how to make the most of a short trip to Paris!
+Here are five tips for how to make the most of a short trip to Paris, and don’t miss our two-day Paris itinerary for more tips on how to structure your time!

 1. Acknowledge and Accept that You Won’t Be Able to Do Everything